nextauthjs/docs/docs/providers/reddit.md

 :::

 :::tip
-This Provider template only has a one hour access token to it and only has the 'identity' scope.
+This Provider template only has a one hour access token to it and only has the "identity" scope.
 If you want to get a refresh token as well you must follow this:

 ```js
 providers: [